DHCP Server Installation and Configuration

 • IP Address – the unique identifier for each device on the network.

 • Subnet Mask – identifies the portions of the IP address that represent the network and the host (individual device).
 Traffic sent to a local network device is directed to a switch.
-Traffic sent to an external device (not on the local network) is directed to a router.
+Traffic sent to an external device that is not on the same local area network (LAN) is directed to a router.

-• DNS Servers – the addresses of DNS servers that translate human readable addresses (techwayfarer.com) into IP addresses.
+• DNS Servers – the addresses of DNS servers that translate human readable addresses (e.g., techwayfarer.com) into IP addresses.

 • DNS Suffix – the domain name suffix applied to short hostnames.
 DHCP announces the DNS suffix.
 Then a device on the network can be found using the unqualified name (server1) instead of the fully qualified domain name (server1.techwayfarer.com).